Assessment and Tracking

 How can I help my child to progress?

 - You can discuss the written feedback in their exercise books and help your child to set targets or areas for development.

-- You can monitor the cycle data on SIMS and discuss changes with your child.
+- You can monitor the cycle data provided through the MyEd app and discuss changes with your child.

 - You can encourage your child to engage in effective independent learning at home by helping to provide space and time for study.